Configure ZTNA with on-premises resources and a Linux Docker container

 privateapp.vorlon.com.
 IN CNAME privateapp.us.portnox.com.

-5. In the IP, port and protocol section, enter the details of the hosted web application in the IP Address, Port, and Protocol fields.
+6. In the IP, port and protocol section, enter the details of the hosted resource in the IP Address, Port, and Protocol fields.

-6. Optional: In the Policy assignments section, change the setting to Application-based and then select an access control policy and a risk assessment policy if you want to control access to this application without using groups.
+8. Optional: In the Enforcement step, change the setting to Override with custom policy and then select a risk assessment policy if you want to control access to this resource using a custom risk assessment policy.

-7. Click on the Save button to save your configuration.
+9. Click on the Add resource button to save your configuration.

-Result: Your users can now access your private web application by typing the URL in their browser.
+Result: Your users can now access your private resource by typing the URL in their browser.

 Automatically update an existing local server container